Achievable logoAchievable logo

 Short 1 ABC Jan 70 call @ $2

-The long call maintains the highest premium, making it the dominant leg.
-Remember, the dominant leg names the spread!
-This spread has three names, all of which are synonymous (mean the same thing):
+The long call has the higher premium, so it’s the dominant leg.
+Since the dominant leg names the spread, this spread can be called three synonymous names:

 • Long call spread